Constitution | Bylaws

 - Sec.
 4. It shall be the duty of the Treasurer to collect dues, to notify all Association members of dues changes, to have charge of all monies belonging to the Association, and to disburse same upon order of the Executive Board.
 The Treasurer shall submit quarterly reports to the Executive Board, an interim report at the annual business meeting, a final report to the Executive Board on or before August 15 covering the previous fiscal year, and other reports as requested by the Executive Board.

 - Sec.
-5. It shall be the responsibility of the three Representatives-at-Large to serve on the Membership Committee, together with any board-appointed members of the committee.
+5. It shall be the responsibility of the four Representatives-at-Large to serve on the Membership Committee, together with any board-appointed members of the committee.
 Duties shall include conducting the annual membership drive, contacting new librarians during the year to inform them about the Association and invite their membership, and assessing the needs and interests of members in order to advise the Executive Board in its planning.

 Article VI.
 The Executive Board.